Almonds are the richest common foods in vitamin E, second only to sunflower seeds. A serving provides up to 48% of the DV.

 Is almond milk rich in vitamin E?

 Almond milk is particularly rich in vitamin E as well.
 It contains up to 3.3 mg of vitamin E per 100 mL.
-A cup of almond milk provides up to 8.3 mg of vitamin E. This amount is 55% of the DV!
+A cup of almond milk provides up to 8.3 mg of vitamin E. This amount is 55% of the Daily Value!

 There are almond milks containing less vitamin E, though.
-There are almond milks providing only 25% of the DV per serving.
+They may provide only 25% of the DV per serving.
 Still, all almond milks are a great alternative to cow’s milk, which contains only negligible amounts of vitamin E.

 Moreover, almond milk is fortified with calcium.
 Most noteworthy, almond milk doesn’t contain any saturated fat, like cow’s milk does.
-A cup of whole milk has up to 4.6 g of saturated fats.
-The American Heart Association recommends consuming up to 13 g of saturated fat a day per a 2,000-calorie diet.[5]
+A cup of whole milk has up to 4.6 grams of saturated fats.
+The American Heart Association recommends consuming up to 13 grams of saturated fat a day on a 2,000 calorie diet.[5]

 Nutrition facts & health benefits of almonds

 Almonds have many health benefits, due to their great nutritional value.
 Besides their high vitamin E content, almonds are rich in protein, fiber, and healthy fats.
-Foods high in fiber and protein are the most filling.[6]
+Foods high in fiber and protein are the most filling ones.[6]

 In addition, almonds are packed with many minerals, such as calcium, zinc, potassium, phosphorus, magnesium, and iron.